 Here, the best muffin and cupcake pans.

-Best Overall: Wilton Baker's Best 12-Cup Muffin Pan
+Best Budget: Wilton Nonstick Muffin Pan

 Best Mini: Wilton Advance Select Premium Nonstick 24-Cup Mini Muffin Pan

-The nonstick coating is infused with silicone to assure easy removal (important with cakes this tiny), and the handles extend out from the pan far enough to get a comfortable grip.
+The nonstick coating is infused with silicone to assure easy removal (important with cakes this tiny), and the oversized handles extend out from the pan far enough to get a comfortable grip.
 It can be used with muffin liners or without, and the coating makes the pan scratch-resistant.
 Put it in the dishwasher for easy cleanup!
-It comes with a lifetime limited manufacturer’s warranty.
+It comes with a 10-year manufacturer’s warranty.

-Best Jumbo: Cuisinart 6-Cup Jumbo Muffin Pan
+Best Jumbo: Wilton Recipe Right Non-Stick 6-Cup Jumbo Muffin Pan

 Best Silicone: Trudeau Structure Silicone Pro Standard Muffin Pan

 Flexible silicone has easy release of baked goods